chiayenchen/mmhe/README.md

 * Matlab version `mmhe_col.m`

-  For a dataset that has more than 100,000 subjects (or any *large* dataset), the `mmhe_col.m` can load the GRM by blockes to make the I/O more efficient.
+  For a dataset that has more than 100,000 subjects (or any *large* dataset), the `mmhe_col.m` can load the GRM by blockes.

   Specifications of the input data format are listed below.